 Minor: A minor in English and American Literatures requires six courses: 1) ENAM 0103 or CMLT 0101; 2) ENAM 0201 or 0204; 3) Four ENAM courses, at least one of which must concern literature written prior to the year 1700 (Period I), and one must concern American literature (AL).

 Senior Program: The ENAM senior program consists of a required one-semester creative or critical thesis of 30-35 pages in length (ENAM 0700, CRWR 0701).
-CRWR 0701 requires the prior completion of one 0100-level CRWR workshop and two 0300-level CRWR workshops.
+CRWR 0701 requires the prior completion of one 0100-level CRWR workshop and two 0300-level CRWR workshops and a grade of at least B+ in both 0300-level courses before undertaking a thesis.
 Students writing a critical thesis must enroll concurrently in the thesis workshop (ENAM 0710 or CRWR 0711).
 All students will participate in an oral defense of their work with the adviser and second reader of the project.
 Students are encouraged to complete their Junior Seminar requirement before embarking on their senior work.
-Revised guidelines containing deadlines and other details will be available in the spring.

 Courses for Non-Majors: The Department of English and American Literatures offers a wide variety of courses in literature that are open without prerequisite to all students in the college.
 These include most 0100 and 0200-level courses and some 0300-level courses.
 The ENAM 0103/CMLT 0101, 0201/0204 sequence is intended for declared or potential majors and minors.
 The 0100 level courses are recommended for students, primarily in their first or second years, with interests in comparative, thematic, and theoretical approaches to literature.
 They are especially suitable for meeting the colleges Literature (LIT) distribution requirement.